Brač: Administration

 The island is administratively divided into eight units, one city (a type of municipal unit with a larger town) and seven municipalities.
 These cover the twenty-two currently populated settlements of the island.
-Population numbers are given per 2021 census.
+Population numbers in the previous section are given per 2021 census.
 The island is part of the Split-Dalmatia County, but is not represented there as a whole, only through its city and municipalities.

 The division into seven municipalities and a city happened after the administrative reorganisation of Croatia following Croatian independence in 1991.
 Before that, Brač was a single municipality (općina) in Yugoslavia with Supetar as the seat of the municipality.
 Still today, many of the administrative duties for the other seven municipalities are delegated to the city of Supetar.

 With the arrival of the Narentines in the seventh or eighth century, the now abandoned Gradac became the first administrative centre of Brač.
 Venice declared in the late tenth century that Nerežišća should become the administrative and governmental centre of Brač.
 In 1827 this role was given to Supetar by the Austro-Hungarian administration.
 The island was divided into 21 cadastral communities by the Austro-Hungarian administration - corresponding to the currently existing settlements besides Ložišća, which was a part of Bobovišća.
 These cadastral communities were mostly preexisting administrative units and not introduced by the Austro-Hungarians.

-In terms of the Roman Catholic church, the island is has 23 parishes: one for each of the settlements, and an additional one for the hermitage Blaca.
+In terms of the Roman Catholic church, the island has 23 parishes: one for each of the settlements, and an additional one for the hermitage Blaca.
 All parishes of Brač have been part of the Roman Catholic Diocese of Hvar-Brač-Vis, with the seat of the Bishop in Hvar since it was founded in 1145, and belonged previously to the Diocese of Salona.